Key Takeaways:

 Director: Régis Combaluzier

 EDF Pulse Incubation is EDF’s corporate incubator, designed to develop, support, and scale innovative energy solutions that align with the company’s vision for carbon neutrality and sustainable energy systems.
-The incubator provides resources, funding, and expert mentorship to internal teams and selected startups, helping them turn concepts into market-ready solutions.
+The incubator program provides resources, funding, and expert mentorship to internal teams and selected startups, helping them turn concepts into market-ready solutions.

 Why It Works: